 Freezing fruits: The best time to freeze berries and other fruits is when they are ripe but not too soft.
 Freezing fruits when they are overripe can ruin their flavor and color, and unripe fruits will not ripen once frozen.
 First, wash and dry the fruits.
 Halve and pit peaches, plums, nectarines, apricots, and cherries.
-For seedless grapes, remove them from the stems and freeze whole or halved.
-Place the fruits in single layers on baking sheets and place the sheets in the freezer until the fruit is frozen solid.
-Then pack the frozen fruits into resealable bags with what’s in them and the date.
-Melons can be seeded and cubed, and then frozen.
+For seedless grapes, remove them from the stems and leave whole or halve.
+Melons should be seeded and cubed.
+Place the cut fruits in single layers on baking sheets and place the sheets in the freezer until the fruit is frozen solid.
+Then pack the frozen fruits into resealable bags, label, and date.
 Frozen fruit keeps well for up to 12 months.

-Freezing herbs: Freezing is the best way to preserve the delicate flavor of soft-leaved herbs such as tarragon, chives, dill, and sage.
+Freezing herbs: Freezing is the best way to preserve the delicate flavor of soft-leaved herbs such as tarragon, chives, basil, dill, and sage.
 Using tongs to hold a few stems at a time, dip the herbs into a pot of boiling water for a few seconds, then immediately transfer to a bowl of ice water.
 Dry between layers of paper towels, then place the herbs on wax or parchment paper in single layers.
-Roll up the paper, press down to flatten, and store in resealable plastic bags.
-You do not need to undo the entire roll when you want some herbs; just take what’s needed and put the rest back in the freezer; they generally last up to a year.
+Roll up the paper, press down to flatten, and store in resealable plastic bags, label, and date.
+You do not need to undo the entire roll when you want some herbs; just take what’s needed and put the rest back in the freezer.
+Frozen herbs generally last up to a year.